-White tea is tea made from new growth buds and young leaves of the plant Camellia sinensis.
-The leaves are steamed or fried to inactivate oxidation, and then dried.
+White tea is tea made from new growth buds and young leaves of the plant Camellia sinensis known as the tea bush.
+The leaves are steamed or fried to inactivate oxidation and then dried.

-Due to minimal processing, white tea retains a high concentrations of catechins, a type of disease-fighting flavonoid and antioxidants.
+Due to minimal processing, white tea retains a high concentrations of catechins, a type of disease-fighting flavonoid and high levels of antioxidants.
 Studies show that this elegant tea is a powerful weapon to protect the body against certain diseases and reduce the risk of cancer and cardiovascular disorders.

 White teas do contain caffeine, although very low amounts.